huggingface/blog/ml-web-games.md

 Before we start, let's talk about what we'll be creating.
 The game is inspired by Google's [Quick, Draw!](https://quickdraw.withgoogle.com/) game, where you're given a word and a neural network has 20 seconds to guess what you're drawing (repeated 6 times).
 In fact, we'll be using their [training data](#training-data) to train our own sketch detection model!
 Don't you just love open source? 😍

-In our version, you'll have one minute to draw as many items as you can.
+In our version, you'll have one minute to draw as many items as you can, one prompt at a time.
 If the model predicts the correct label, the canvas will be cleared and you'll be given a new word.
 Keep doing this until the timer runs out!
-Also, since the game will be running completely locally, we don't have to worry about latency to and from a server.
-This means that the model will be able to make real-time predictions (over 60 predictions a seconds)... 🤯 WOW!
+Since the game runs locally in your browser, we don't have to worry about server latency at all.
+In fact, the model is able to make real-time predictions as you draw, to the tune of over 60 predictions a second... 🤯 WOW!

 The rest of this tutorial is split into 3 sections:
 1. Training the neural network